Ashik72/show-s2member-specific-post-page-buy-now-link-another-page/README.md

 There are other ways to generate specific post page buy url.
 Specially using the class c_ws_plugin__s2member_sp_access.
 However, this will generate only link and won't check payment status.

 So what I did here is little different.
+Thanks s2Member team for this kb article  - thanks for the kb article http://www.s2member.com/kb/building-an-api-notification-handler/

 First of all, a notification url like this need to be setup at s2Member > API/Notifications (under Specific Post/Page ~ Sale Notifications) -> http://site.com/?s2_payment_notification=yes&access=%%sp_access_url%%&ip=%%user_ip%%